RushiBg/news-credibility-model/README.md

 cd fake-news-detector
 python main.py
 ✅ Sample Prediction
-The script predicts whether a randomly selected article from the test set is fake or real and displays both:
+At the end of the script, a random article from the test set is selected to demonstrate prediction:

-🔮 Predicted Label: Fake/Real
+🔮 Predicted Label — Fake or Real

-🎯 Actual Label: Fake/Real
+🎯 Actual Label — Fake or Real

-📌 Future Improvements
+📌 Future Enhancements
-📰 Use full article text for deeper context
+Use the full article text for better classification

-🔍 Try advanced models (Random Forest, SVM, BERT)
+Implement advanced models like Random Forest, SVM, or BERT

-🌐 Build a real-time web app (Flask / Streamlit)
+Build a real-time Flask or Streamlit web interface

-📄 License
-Licensed under the MIT License.
-Free to use and modify for personal, educational, or commercial purposes.

-🙌 Acknowledgements
-Kaggle Fake News Dataset

-scikit-learn, nltk documentation

-Visualizations inspired by seaborn, wordcloud